njs31/netflix-clone/README.md

-just run/open the html file in the folder.
+just run/open the index.html file in the folder.
+Output will look like